amirf147/wsrmacros/README.md

 # wsrmacros

-> **Note:** This repository contains macros for Windows Speech Recognition.
-If you're cloning this repository, please follow the setup instructions below to ensure the macros work correctly on your machine.
+> **Note:** This repository contains macros for the Microsoft program, Windows Speech Recognition Macros.
+This program is no longer officially available and would have to be found from alternate sources.
+Windows Speech Recognition Macros was a tool developed by Microsoft that allowed users to create custom voice commands for their computer, automate repetitive tasks, and even control their computer using their voice.
+It was a powerful tool for accessibility and productivity.
+However, please be aware that the macros in this repository will not work without this specific program.

 ## Five Key Press or Key Combo Streamer